ossm-cs/password-breaker/README.md

 While this could *technically* be used to break someone's password, even such a basic defence as a CAPTCHA should render this ineffective.

+## Instructions
+After you clone this repo, go through the folders in order.
+There should be more information there.

 ## Structure
 This repository is also going to double as an example of a basic repo, so you should take note of the file structure.